Angie Thorp

-Angela Caroline Thorp (born 7 December 1972) is a female British 100 metres hurdler and sprinter.
+Angela Caroline Thorp (born 7 December 1972) is a female British 100 metres hurdler and sprinter who competed at the 1996 Summer Olympics.

-Athletics career
+Biography

+Thorp became the British 100 metres hurdles champion after winning the British AAA Championships title at the 1996 AAA Championships.

-Thorp competed in the 100 metres hurdles and women's 4 × 100 metres relay at the 1996 Summer Olympics.
+At the 1996 Olympic Games in Atlanta, Thorp represented Great Britain in the 100 metres hurdles and women's 4 × 100 metres relay events.
 She broke the British 100 metres hurdles record of 1992 Olympic Champion Sally Gunnell at the games, running a personal best time of 12.80 seconds in the semi-final finishing 5th.
 She therefore did not make one of the top four qualifiers for the final.
 However, the 3rd placed athlete in this semi-final, Nataliya Shekhodanova of Russia, was subsequently disqualified after the final for doping offences which meant that also after the final Thorp was retrospectively upgraded to 4th place in the semi-final.
 At the games she was also a part of the British team which finished 8th in the 4 x 100 metres relay final.

+In 1997, Thorp won both the AAA title at the 1997 AAA Championships and the 1997 British Athletics Championships.